Ice Box (song)

 "Ice Box" is the second single from American singer-songwriter Omarion's second album, 21.
-The song features backing vocals and production from Timbaland.
-The song peaked at number 12 on the US Billboard Hot 100, making it his most successful solo single to date, and reached the top 20 in Denmark, New Zealand, and the United Kingdom.
-The liner notes credit the production to The Royal Court, whose members include King and Sir John of Timbaland's Camp.
-The song uses a sample from Yasunori Mitsuda's "Memories of Green" from the video game Chrono Trigger.
+The song features uncredited backing vocals and production by Timbaland.
+The song peaked at number 12 on the US Billboard Hot 100 and remains Omarion's highest-charting single in the US.
+"Ice Box" also reached the top 20 in Denmark, New Zealand, and the United Kingdom.
+The liner notes credit the production to the Royal Court, whose members include King and Sir John of Timbaland's Camp.

 The single was released on November 6, 2006, influenced by the romantic relationship between Omarion and his girlfriend that had come to an end.
-In an interview discussing the song, Omarion speaks in very little detail about the reasons for the music produced.
-Omarion explains that he and his girlfriend at the time had two different worlds and the timing was not right.
-An official remix was later released featuring American R&B singer Usher.
+In an interview discussing the song, Omarion explains that he and his girlfriend at the time had two different worlds and the timing was not right.
+An official remix was later released featuring R&B singer Usher.
 There is another version of the remix featuring an additional verse by Fabolous.